smokephisticated/smokephisticated/pages/bongs/bongs.md

 	</tr>
 </table>

-<h2 class="heading-center"><a target="_blank" href="https://goo.gl/4jvY4J">The Bent Neck Matrix</a>, by Nucleus - 8.5 in / 21.6 cm tall - $74.99</h2>
+<h2 class="heading-center"><a target="_blank" href="https://goo.gl/4jvY4J">The Bent Neck Matrix</a>, by Nucleus - $74.99</h2>

 <a target="_blank" href="https://goo.gl/4jvY4J"><img alt="Nucleus Bent Matrix" class="img-middle" src="/img/bongs/nucleus-bent-matrix.png" /></a>

-* Height:
+* **Height:** 8.5 in / 21.6 cm

-* Width/Diameter:
+* **Percolator Level:** 2

-* Percolator Level:

-* Color & Material:
+* **Color & Material:** Clear borosilicate glass w/ black accents

-* Bowl Joint Size:
+* **Bowl Joint Size:** 14 mm

-* Carb Hole:

-* Ice Notches:

-* Brand/Made By:

-* Sold By:
+* **Carb Hole:** Not included

+* **Ice Notches:** Not included

+* **Brand/Made By:** Nucleus

+* **Sold By:** Dankstop.com

+Dodge splash-back with the Bent Neck Matrix.

+Matrix percolators are notorious for prodicing massive amounts of bubbles for diffusion - this bubbly ability makes for tremendously smoother rips.

+This amount of percolation would cause spash-back with many other pipe designs, but the bent neck provides that extra bit of security.
+Having a bent neck on your pipe is also a lot more ergonomic when torching your supply.

+The process of percolation cools, filters, and even vaporizes smoke bubbles while maintaining THC - add cold water for an ice-cold rip that will blast your to the moon.

+All in all, the Bent Matrix is a very well rounded water pipe for dry herb, and (with the purchase of the quartz banger nail attachment - $7) this bong is capable of very quality dab rips.

 <div class="button-wrapper">
 	<a class="cta-button buy-button" target="_blank" href="">Check it Out</a>
 	<br>
 	<a class="cta-button learn-button" href="#">Read Review</a>
 </div>

-Made by Nucleus in the USA, the Bent Neck Matrix has earned a 62/64 5-star customer rating ratio on Dankstop.com - mostly attributed to the price, comfortability, and the powerful rips that this piece is capable of - giving the Matrix fantastic daily-driver potential.

-The "Matrix" refers to the Matrix water perc device that cools, filters, and even vaporizes smoke bubbles as they pass through; this device uses dozens of tiny slits to allow for much larger and more enjoyable rips from your dry herb or concentrates.

-*Pro Tip:* Use ice water for additional cooling effect

-**Bong Specs:**

-* Build: Borosilicate glass

-* Joint Size: 14mm female

-* Male attachment for concentrates (Quartz banger nail) - available for additional $7

-* Height: 8.5 inches

-* 90° Joint

-**Features of the Bent Neck Matrix:**

-* Matrix Percolator - diffuses smoke for cool & clean rips

-* Ergonomic Bent Neck - Distances flames & prevents splashing

-* Flared Mouthpiece

-* "nucleus" Sticker

-* Nucleus Logo Sticker

-Nucleus uses laboratory-grade glass & consults with proffesional glass blowers to ensure you recieve reliable quality.

-Dankstop usually sells this item for $74.99, but be sure to check out any sales that they might have!

-All in all, the [Bent Neck Matrix](https://goo.gl/4jvY4J){:target="_blank"} is a solid option as either a starter, or an addition to the collection.

 ---